BHObserver/Vet-Clinic-Database/README.md

 - **What knowledge Should I have to create a project like this?**

-  - You should have basic SQL, Database and MySQL Knowledge.
+  - You should have basic SQL, Database and PostgreSQL Knowledge.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->